mykola-mokhnach/appium-windows-driver/README.md

 Appium Windows Driver
 ===================

-Appium Windows Driver is a test automation tool for Windows devices.
-Appium Windows Driver automates UWP and classic apps on Windows 10.
-The driver is maintained by Microsoft at https://github.com/microsoft/WinAppDriver.
+Appium Windows Driver is a test automation tool for Windows devices and acts as a proxy to Microsoft's [WinAppDriver server](https://github.com/microsoft/WinAppDriver).
+Appium Windows Driver supports testing Universal Windows Platform (UWP), Windows Forms (WinForms), Windows Presentation Foundation (WPF), and Classic Windows (Win32) apps on Windows 10 PCs.
+The server itself is maintained by Microsoft at https://github.com/microsoft/WinAppDriver.
 Check its [release notes](https://github.com/microsoft/WinAppDriver/releases) and the [vendor documentation](https://github.com/microsoft/WinAppDriver/tree/master/Docs) to get more details on the supported features and possible pitfalls.

 ## Usage

 Beside of standard Appium requirements Appium Windows Driver adds the following prerequisites:

-- Currently Appium Windows Driver only supports Windows 10 as the host.
+- Appium Windows Driver only supports Windows 10 as the host.
-- Appium process must be run under Administrator account
 - [Developer mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) must be enabled
-- Appium can download and install Appium Windows Driver package automatically, although, it could be out of date.
-In such case you could download and install the most recent version of Appium Windows Driver manually from the [GitHub releases](https://github.com/microsoft/WinAppDriver/releases) page.
+- Appium downloads and installs WinAppDriver package automatically upon executing its installation scripts, although, the actual binary version could be out of date.
+In such case you could download and install the most recent version of WinAppDriver manually from the [GitHub releases](https://github.com/microsoft/WinAppDriver/releases) page.

 Appium Windows Driver supports the following capabilities: